 BALE engages in a number of grassroots community localization initiatives from their home base in the White River watershed of Vermont.
 The overarching goal of these efforts is “to build appropriately scaled solutions from the ground up, taking back, as much as possible, our economy, our culture, and our democratic instruments by re-injecting humanity and authentic relationships into all that we do.”
 Projects include The Commons @ BALE (a community space open to all and used most evenings of the year), a community solar initiative, a local investment club, a documentary film series, and a Locally Grown Guide to local businesses.
 Learn about these projects and more at https://balevt.org.

 Established in 1999, California FarmLink supports a diverse range of beginning limited-resource and immigrant sustainable farmers.
 They work across the state of California, with a particular focus on central agriculture regions, to help these farmers find land, develop sound lease agreements, partner with landowners to purchase farms or transition farms to the next generation, participate in training on financial and business management, and access capital through FarmLink’s loan program and other lenders.
-To learn more at California FarmLink’s website.
+Learn more at California FarmLink’s website.

 Photo by Steve Corey (CC BY-NC-ND 2.0)